-For the FEM calculation of rubber or plastic components, linear-elastic material models are generally unsuitable.
+For the FE calculation of rubber or plastic components, linear-elastic material models are generally unsuitable.
 For linear calculation, small strains are assumed.
 When calculating the strength of rubber or hyper-elastic plastics, we must assume both high strains and non-linear material behavior.
 The correct selection of the material model and the corresponding determination of the required material data often represent a challenge for the calculation engineer.

 Learn more about how you can improve the function and quality of your products by using FEM calculation.